hhbo62/Restaurant-Order-Program/README.md

 # Restaurant-Order-Program
 A program modeling a restaurant w/o classes
-This is basicly a random program that I made that simulates a resturaunt program
+This is basicly a random program that I made that simulates a resturaunt program.
+I'm also using it to help me get familiar with github

 ## How to help:
 Help with accurate totals. [see issue 1 (https://github.com/hhbo62/Restaurant-Order-Program/issues/1)]